Awakened by Midnight Chants…Timkat in Ethiopia

 Ketra marks the beginning of Timkat Eve.
 Priests and deacons emerge from churches bearing precious icons, sacred manuscripts, and ornate processional crosses used to bless worshippers.
 They fall into procession along the dusty, pocked ribbon of road that winds through town, to the ceremonial grounds several miles away.
 The centerpiece of the pageantry is the sacrosanct tabot – a representation of the Ark of the Covenant.
 I approach to get a closer look, but the worshippers nearly tackle me to the ground.
 “That is a sacred icon!
 You must not go near!”

 This could be the 12th century.
 The priests, resplendent in fine brocade vestments, leaning against prayer sticks, are like icons from the medieval past.
-The streets teem with throngs of pilgrims who move in swarms, and I try to keep up until it is nearly impossible to move, to take even another step.
+The streets teem with pilgrims who move in swarms, and I try to keep up until it is nearly impossible to move, to take even another step.
 I find an opening in the maelstrom and make my way to the fringe of the crowd, lest I be trampled in a stampede.

 The worshippers converge onto the ceremonial grounds as the priest begins the mass.
 Within minutes, the grounds throb with troupes of kinetic dancers, percussive sistrums, beating drums, trilling ululations, and chanting in praise of the deeds of saints.
 The festivities both blend and clash with the sanctity of the priest’s homily.